opensearch-project/documentation-website/_query-dsl/term/regexp.md

 Note the following important considerations:

-- Regular expressions are applied to the terms (that is, tokens) in the field, not the entire field.
+- Regular expressions are applied to the terms (that is, tokens) in the field---not to the entire field.
 - By default, the maximum length of a regular expression is 1,000 characters.
 To change the maximum length, update the `index.max_regex_length` setting.
 - Regular expressions use the Lucene syntax, which differs from more standardized implementations.
 Test thoroughly to ensure that you receive the results you expect.
 To learn more, see [the Lucene documentation](https://lucene.apache.org/core/8_9_0/core/index.html).
 - To improve regexp query performance, avoid wildcard patterns without a prefix or suffix, such as `.*` or `.*?+`.
 - `regexp` queries can be expensive operations and require the [`search.allow_expensive_queries`]({{site.url}}{{site.baseurl}}/query-dsl/index/#expensive-queries) setting to be set to `true`.
-Before making frequent `regexp` queries, test their impact on cluster performance and examine alternative queries for achieving similar results.
+Before making frequent `regexp` queries, test their impact on cluster performance and examine alternative queries that may achieve similar results.

 ## Parameters